llollox/FinalProjectIntrosde2013/inspirationalquotes/README.md

 <b>GET REQUEST</b> to: http://inspirationalquotes.herokuapp.com/random_quote

-You will get something like below:
+You will get something like the json below:

 ```json
 {